AlloyTools/org.alloytools.alloy/SMT-Extension/doc/SMT-Extension.md

 ![Options](options.png)

-**CVC4 timeout** can also be set there, in seconds.
+**CVC4 timeout.** can also be set there, in seconds.
 This is the time alloted to CVC4 to solve a particular Alloy command (`run`, `check`, or `execute all`).
 The default timeout is 30 seconds.

-**CVC4 include scope** specifies whether to consider or ignore the scope constraints in all commands. _By default the scope is disabled._
+**CVC4 include scope.** specifies whether to consider or ignore the scope constraints in all commands. _By default the scope is disabled._
 In the following example, the CVC4 Relational Solver returns the empty set for signature `A` when the scope option is disabled.

 ```cmd